 Category: Product Management

 Want to take your Product craft to the next level?
-Attend the Craftsman 2-day Product Management hands-on workshop.
+Attend the Craftsman PM 2-day hands-on Product Management workshop.

-Go beyond MVP/Lean Startup and dogmatic frameworks and raise your Product Management game.
+- Go beyond MVP/Lean Startup and dogmatic frameworks

 by Saeed Khan